tdevere/PS_Scripts/README.md

     * Lack any exception handling; may be difficult if some operations fail; should put in a rety list

 ## [Auto Renew Disabled Exports in App Center](/ExportConfigNotification.ps1)
 * Export of Analytic Data was Disabled - You find your analytics export data was disabled recently.
-Although you can reenable, these questions remain:
-1. Why/Who disabled export?
-2. Can export data be restored while it was not enabled?
-3. What options exist to be notified if this situation happens again?

-* Why/Who disabled analytics export?
-There are two sources for disabling analytic export: user or azure driven.
-If App Center receives some types of failures from Azure, we may automatically disable export.
-This happens without notification.
-Otherwise, only an App Center User would disable analytics.
-* Can the missing data be restored?
-** Data going to App Insights will only stay around for 48 hours.
-** If the export is reenabled within that time, data will flow with the backup.
-** Anything past 48 hours is lost • Data going to blob has 30 days ** If the export is reenabled within that time, data will flow with the backup ○ Anything past 30 days is lost

-* What options exist to be notified?
-** There is no automatic notification.
-However, you can use the https://openapi.appcenter.ms/#/export/ExportConfigurations_Get API and query on a schedule to check the status.
+Although you can reenable, you need a way to auto enable if this condition happens or you risk losing Analytic data.
+Although App Center provides no automatic notification you can use the https://openapi.appcenter.ms/#/export/ExportConfigurations_Get API and query on a schedule to check the status.
 If it is disabled, you can take restoration action.
 This script is provide to assist you with this effort.
 [Auto Renew Disabled Exports in App Center](/ExportConfigNotification.ps1)